FAQ

 How does this relate to epinowcast and EpiNow2?

 EpiAware is the Julia successor to the R-based epinowcast ecosystem and packages like EpiNow2.
-The aim is the same — good tools for real-time infectious disease analysis — built as composable components in Julia.
+The aim is the same, good tools for real-time infectious disease analysis, now built as composable components in Julia.
 See epinowcast & the forum.

 I’m new to Julia.
 Where do I start?